Planetary-mass moon: List

 Methone, Pallene, and, with less certainty, Aegaeon are in hydrostatic equilibrium.
 However, as they are not planetary-mass objects, these are not included as planetary-mass moons.

 Atmospheres

 Titan has a denser atmosphere than Earth, with a surface pressure of 1.4 bar, while Triton has a relatively thinner atmosphere of 14 μbar; Titan and Triton are the only known moons to have atmospheres significant enough to drive weather and climate processes.
-Io (1.9 nbar) and Callisto (26 pbar) have very thin atmospheres, but still enough to have collisions between atmospheric molecules.
+Io (1.9 nbar) and Callisto (26 pbar) have very thin atmospheres, but still enough to have collisions between molecules and thus to be gaseous.
 Other planetary-mass moons only have exospheres at most.
 Exospheres have been detected around Earth's Moon, Europa, Ganymede, Enceladus, Dione, and Rhea.
 An exosphere around Titania is a possibility, though it has not been confirmed.